Advancing Universal Representation

 - Module 2 outlines how to build an advocacy campaign advancing universal representation.

-- Module 3, expected in 2019, describes best practices for designing universal representation programs and profiles different jurisdictions’ programs.
+- Module 3 describes best practices for designing universal representation programs and profiles different jurisdictions’ programs.

 Accessing This Toolkit